× Redoubt Syllabi Policies Guides Vita History Dept

 Your Professor’s Description

-Longwood's Historical Inquiry course puts a new spin on the traditional Western Civilization history course long offered by colleges.
+Longwood's Historical Encounters course puts a new spin on the traditional Western Civilization history course long offered by American colleges.
 For more than a century, that course tried to meet several massive goals: introducing students to college-level historical study and getting them excited about that study, keeping them excited while stuffing a nigh-impossible amount of content and cultural literacy inside their minds, and also getting them to apply sharp analysis while trying to juggle all the new information.
-Little wonder that we rarely felt like either students or professors was succeeding…
+Should we wonder that rarely did either students or professors feel successful?

-And so, we've sought a new approach here at Longwood.
+And so, we sought a new approach here at Longwood.
 While the catalog description above indicates our broad parameters (geographically and chronologically), it also announces our new freedom—the license to go where the professor’s expertise can give students the most bang for their proverbial buck.
-In this section of HIST 150, this means military history: not so much in terms of battle narrative (even if some of that will show up), but more so in line with the course title.
+In this section of HIST 150, this means military history: not so much in terms of battle narrative (even if some of that will show up), but more so in line with the course’s sub-title.
 We’re going to look at human society and how the “shadow” of war has so often influenced events and decisions, even when that shadow was all there was.
-In other words, how fear and excitement about war have shaped human history and societies as much as (more than?) actual combat.
+In other words, how fear, worry, and excitement about war have shaped human history and societies as much as (more than?) actual combat.

 Section Goals/Objectives